qdonnellan/qdonnellan.github.io/_posts/2015-07-21-one-strange-experience-with-salary-negotiation.md

 ## The Strange

 Before SpiderOak offered me a job to work remotely I was testing out the local (Fort Worth) software market.
-I discovered a company who had a job posting for a full-stack engineer and had been through several interviews with them: (2 on-site, 2 phone, 1 example project).
+I discovered a company who had a job posting for a full-stack engineer and had been through several interviews with them: 2 on-site, 2 phone, 1 example project.
 I was very happy when they sent an email offer for the job.

 Unfortunately the offer was low; very low.
 Essentially they were offering me about what I was making as a high school teacher a year before, which was way off the mark for software engineers in the Dallas/Fort Worth area.
 My wife and I really liked this company so we decided to counter.

-I countered with a number that my wife I were comfortable with and that was within the range of reasonable salaries for my position in the area.
+I countered with a number that my wife and I were comfortable with and that was within the range of reasonable salaries for my position in the area.
 I sent them a list of their goals for the upcoming year and how this new full-stack position would help them reach their goals.
 I also detailed the value-added of the position based on information I'd gleaned from their business during the interview process.
 I was confident that this new position would bring in several times it's salary in increased revenue and cost savings.

 Then something strange happened: they never wrote back.
 After committing several hours, a couple entire afternoons, and a personal meeting with their CEO to me they just walked away.